Back to blog

 It is a common practice employed by many websites.
 Amazon will block your requests and return an error code beginning with 500 or sometimes even 400.

-The solution is simple.
+The solution is simple in most cases.
 You can send the headers along with your request that a browser would.

 Sometimes, sending only the user-agent is enough.
 At other times, you may need to send more headers.
 A good example is sending the accept-language header.